clairempr/clairempr.github.io/blog/input/pages/how-to-send-a-letter-1863.md

-# How to Send a Letter from North Carolina to Pennsylvania in 1863
+_story_title How to Send a Letter from North Carolina to Pennsylvania in 1863

-#### How to send a letter from North Carolina to Pennsylvania in 1863
+_story_list_title How to send a letter from North Carolina to Pennsylvania in 1863

-## Posted Feb.
+_date_posted Posted Feb.
 16, 2022

 > If you do not know any other course